js1019/NormalModes/README.md

 # Normal Modes at Planetary Scales
-This repository provides a highly parallel algorithm to compute the planetary normal modes.
+This repository provides a highly parallel algorithm to compute the planetary interior normal modes.
-The elastic gravitational system is discretized using the Continous Galerkin mixed finite element method.
+The elastic-gravitational system is discretized using the Continous Galerkin mixed finite element method.
-A Lanczos approach with polynomial filtering is utiilzed for solving the resulting generalized eigenvalue problem.
+A Lanczos approach with polynomial filtering is utiilzed for solving the resulting generalized eigenvalue problems.

+It runs on multi-CPU platforms.
 Currently, this code has been tested using GNU, Intel and Cray compilers and scaled up to 40k processes.

 _Self-gravitation and rotation will be included in the future release._

-## Normal Modes: what is the expected outcome?
+## Normal Modes: what will be the expected outcome?
 We show several modes that are computed from this work: [0S2](https://www.youtube.com/watch?v=DDfGHmqCMN0&list=PLUp2thaj3ruEVTLWazoRfqRK53t4hbYel&index=5&t=0s), [0T2](https://www.youtube.com/watch?v=hxeDz8ncNH4), [3S9](https://www.youtube.com/watch?v=YR6N3AOTwoU&index=7&list=PLUp2thaj3ruEVTLWazoRfqRK53t4hbYel&t=0s) and [1T11](https://www.youtube.com/watch?v=XWY_dNAYAjE&index=6&list=PLUp2thaj3ruEVTLWazoRfqRK53t4hbYel&t=0s).
-3S9 and 1T11 are illustrated below.
+3S9 and 1T11 are also illustrated below.

 <img src="figs/PREM3S9.gif" width="425"/> <img src="figs/PREM1T11.gif" width="425"/>

+Many different modes are expected.

 ## Preparation
-**Input**: you may use the repository [PlanetaryModels](https://github.com/js1019/PlanetaryModels) to create your planetar models.
+**Input**: you may use the repository [PlanetaryModels](https://github.com/js1019/PlanetaryModels) to create your planetary models.

 ### How to intall it?
 Prerequisite: MPI, ParMetis and pEVSL.
 Intel Math Kernal Library (MKL) is recommanded to use pEVSL.